springroll12/DebugDigits/README.md

 Using [Aider](https://github.com/Aider-AI/aider) and [Anthropic's Claude](https://docs.anthropic.com/en/home), build out a CLI tool integrated with GitHub PRs that can perform a variaty of review tasks (Code quality, Security, [OWASP Compliance](https://owasp-aasvs.readthedocs.io/en/latest/level3.html), etc...).

 ### Notes
-- Should stick with Python3 to keep everyones work compatible (Claude seemed to favor Python3 for CLI code generation)
+- Should stick with Python3 to keep everyone's work compatible (Claude seemed to favor Python3 for CLI code generation)
 - aider --model sonnet --api-key anthropic={API_KEY}
+- You'll need to share your Github user account to be added as a contributor to this repository

 ### Credentials
 I've setup an Anthropic account.
 I can share the credentials with the team so we don't all need to sign up for individual accounts.